skittleson/DoCodeThatMatters/src/automate-cleaning-of-air-conditioner-condensate-drain-line.md

 ## Tasmota Rules

  Add this rule when the pump1 has started.
-It will schedule to turn off in 30 seconds which should disperse abount 1 cup of vinegar/water mixture.
-Adds one to to Counter 1.
+It will schedule to turn off in 30 seconds which should disperse about 1 cup of vinegar/water mixture.
+Increments one to Counter 1.

     Rule1 on power1#state=1 do backlog RuleTimer2 30; counter1 +1 endon on Rules#Timer=2 do power1 off endon

     Rule1 on

 Turn on pump one every day at 4am within a 15 minute window.

     Timer1 {"Enable":1,"Time":"4:00","Window":15,"Days":"SMTWTFS","Repeat":1,"Output":1,"Action":1}